tuyet-le/portfolio/README.md

 # Front-End Developer Portfolio

 ## About
 A project to build my personal portfolio landing page from scratch with the aim of creating elements dynamically.
+This was originally submitted as one of my projects for the Udacity Front-End Developer Nanodegree program.

+Project review:
+> This is one of the coolest designs I have seen for this project.
+> Also, I appreciate that you have put good content in the sections instead of putting some random stuff (which most students do).
+> The side navbar looks really great.
+> The code work is very nice and precise.
+The IntersectionObserver is nicely used to compute the active section.
+> Well done for using arrow functions introduced in ES6.
+> I liked that you implemented some extra functionalities like go to top button shown at the bottom of the screen.

+> Good luck for the future. :thumbsup:

 Technologies used: HTML5, CSS3, Sass, JavaScript